ungoogled-software/ungoogled-chromium-macos/announcements.md

 that indicates the binary is correctly signed and notarized.

+### Intel (x86_64) builds

+As the Chromium project updated their macOS SDK used to macOS 15 SDK, and GitHub Action doesn't provide any up-to-date Intel macOS runner hosts, we are unable to provide Intel (x86_64) builds of Ungoogled-Chromium macOS for the time being.
+We are looking for a solution to restore the Intel (x86_64) builds in the future, and we will provide updates on the progress to the community.

 ## Sponsorship

 Thanks to the following sponsors for their generous support: